RasPhilCo/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ![5](random_signs/5.png)
 ![6](random_signs/6.png)

-I like this set because there is a lot of similarity between the signs.
+I like this set because there is a lot of similarity between the signs which will test how well the classifiers works on very similar images.
 Two signs are both triangles with an image inside the triangle.
 And the other four signs are all circular, with two sets looking very similar -- two with an up arrow and two with an outer red circle.
+The images are also bright, well cropped, with good contrast, and clearly denote what type of sign they are which definitely helps the model classify then better.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-Fortunately, on this small test set, my model was 100% accurate:
+Fortunately, on this random image set, my model was 100% accurate.
+This is better than the 91% accuracy my model scored on the actual test set.

 | Image			        |     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|